 Dental Crown Repair and More in Leland, NC

 Waterford Family and Cosmetic Dentistry offers dental crown procedures and other restorative dental treatments to patients in Leland, NC.
-Dr. Bald also specializes in general and cosmetic dentistry for patients of all ages.
+Dr. Heinsheimer also specializes in general and cosmetic dentistry for patients of all ages.
 To schedule an appointment or consultation with our practice, contact us online or reach our office by phone at 910.519.1624.